Government and the Digital Cyclone of Change

 - Hyper-converged: Organizations achieve IT economies scale through advanced software deployment through hyper-converged infrastructures.
 This is the next generation of cloud computing that promises unparalleled flexibility and management, through software-defined networks.

 - Intelligent GRP: Intelligent GRP provides big data analytics for decision-makers.
 The combination of back-office GRP structured information, records management unstructured information, and external data sources like commodity prices.
-Intelligent GRP also leverages activity feeds such as software log files, emails, Internet of Things (IoT) updates, and social media feeds.
+Intelligent GRP also leverages activity feeds such as software log files, emails, IoT updates and social media feeds.
 Patterns are analyzed, augmented by machine learning, and presented to decision-makers using advanced visualization.

 Systems of Innovation

 - Agile Government: Agility in government is enabled through process and product enhancements.
-Public servants leverage processes like Design Thinking, Problem-Driven Iterative Adaptation (PDIA), Lean, Scrum, Kanban, and DevOps to improve innovation.
-Collaborative software tools, integrated within GRP systems, enables public servants to manage innovation processes.
-Performance tracking in core GRP systems are necessary to support agility.
+Public servants leverage processes like Design Thinking, Problem-Driven Iterative Adaptation (PDIA), Lean, Scrum, Kanban and DevOps to improve innovation.
+Collaborative software tools, integrated within GRP systems, enable public servants to manage innovation processes.
+Performance tracking in core GRP systems is necessary to support agility.

 - Extended Relationship Management: ‘XRM’ is a concept whose promise has remained unfulfilled.
 XRM extends back-office GRP functionality across networks of stakeholders.
-Government records, engagement, and intelligence is deployed to external parties: citizens, businesses, civil society, academic institutions etc. For example, businesses who sell to governments, and pay taxes, are provided with integrated IT services.
+Government records, engagement and intelligence is deployed to external parties: citizens, businesses, civil society, academic institutions, etc. For example, businesses that sell to governments, and pay taxes, are provided with integrated IT services.
 These services can include integrated access to:

-- Sustainable Development: Government performance planning is transforming thank to the introduction of the 17 Sustainable Development Goals (SDGs).
-The SDGs helps government focus on policy and regulatory interventions for equitable, and environmentally sustainable growth.
-The challenge for governments is program planning, implementation, and results planning coordinated across Ministries, Departments, and Agencies.
-Many SDGs require extending coordination with sub-national governments, other national governments, and international organizations.
+- Sustainable Development: Government performance planning is transforming thanks to the introduction of the 17 Sustainable Development Goals (SDGs).
+The SDGs help government focus on policy and regulatory interventions for equitable and environmentally sustainable growth.
+The challenge for governments is program planning, implementation and results planning coordinated across Ministries, Departments, and Agencies.
+Many SDGs require extending coordination to sub-national governments, other national governments and international organizations.
 GRP systems, therefore, need advanced program and performance classification structures.
 External data used in Intelligent GRP is necessary for governments to adjust program planning and execution to what works.

-- Composed GRP: The shift away from monolithic proprietary systems is a fundamental trends in the enterprise software market.
+- Composed GRP: The shift away from monolithic proprietary systems is a fundamental trend in the enterprise software market.
 Market consolidation has enabled a few large software firms to own the legacy and monolithic space.
-Proprietary monolithic systems impede progress.
-Governments are saddled with high operating costs.
+Proprietary monolithic systems impede progress and governments are saddled with high operating costs.
 Any “progressive activation” to take advantage of innovative technologies is difficult in proprietary systems with limited openness.
-The market has seen a shift from monolithic to service-oriented system.
-However, many so-called “Service-Oriented Architectures (SOAs)” are really monolithic systems with improved integration functionality.
+The market has seen a shift from monolithic to service-oriented systems.
+However, many so-called “Service-Oriented Architectures (SOAs)” are really just monolithic systems with improved integration functionality.
 Governments need open systems that progressively activate.
 This is achieved when enterprise software supports service-orientation through components.
 Open components facilitate integration with functions from different systems.
-A “composed GRP” consists of assembled Commercial-Off-The-Shelf (COTS) technology components, extended by government configuration, integration, and customization for comprehensive functionality.
-Composed GRP supports reform, and agility.
-This means that core GRP functionality, such as financial systems used as Systems of Records, need to leverage component-based SOAs.
+A “composed GRP” consists of assembled Commercial-Off-the-Shelf (COTS) technology components, extended by government configuration, integration and customization for comprehensive functionality.
+Composed GRP supports reform and agility.
+This means that core GRP functionality, such as financial systems used as Systems of Records, needs to leverage component-based SOAs.